addat10/Code_for_paper_Convergence_Properties_of_Natural_Gradient_TMLR/README.md

 This script visualizes sections of the KL divergence functions in eta and theta coordinates.Plots these sections alongside quadratic approximations for comparison.

+### `numerical_convergence_rates.m`

+This script plots empirically observed convergence rates for natural gradient flows and gradient flows in eta and theta coordinates

 ## Prerequisites
 The simulation code in this repository was tested in the following environment: